patternfly/patternfly-elements/CONTRIBUTING.md

 ## Submitting a pull request

 1. Check the [issue queue](https://github.com/patternfly/patternfly-elements/issues).
-If your pull request does not map to an issue in the queue, please open a new issue and wait for the maintainers to reach out about prioritization.
+If your pull request does not map to an issue in the queue, please open a [new issue](https://github.com/patternfly/patternfly-elements/issues).
 2. [Fork][fork] and clone the repository (see the Quick start in the [README][README.md])
 3. Create a new branch.
 Please use the [conventional commit](cc) formatting for the branch name. git checkout -b feat-my-branch-name